yaim/scamminder-extension/README.md

 - **Trust Score Badge**: Displays a badge with a numerical rating and color-coded trust level.
 - **Assistance & Reporting**: Offers quick access to help via a "Are you scammed?" button.
 - **Background Monitoring**: Evaluates website safety dynamically as users browse.
+- **Self Trust Websites**: Let users to mark a website as trusted to stop receiving warnings.
+- **Update Indefinite Results**: Indefinite results will be cached for an hour & new results will be requested on next visit.

 ![Extension Screenshot](./screenshot.png)